-Over 20 years ago, 1994 to be precise, something very significant happened, the event would change the lives of people all around the world forever and its impact on the global economy was to be of seismic proportions.
+Over 20 years ago, in 1994, to be precise, something very significant happened, the event would change the lives of people all around the world forever, and its impact on the global economy was to be of seismic proportions.

 In addition to GPS, the digitizing of delivery addresses, tracking and other logistical information has ensured that parcel delivery companies can meet the, forever growing, expectations of their customers.